School shooting: Parental supervision

-"No Limits or Monitoring of TV and Internet"

-"Parents do not supervise, limit or monitor the student's television watching or his use of the Internet.
-The student may have a TV in his own room or is otherwise free without any limits to spend as much time as he likes watching violent or otherwise inappropriate shows.
-The student spends a great deal of time watching television rather than in activities with family or friends.
-Similarly, parents do not monitor computer use or Internet access.
-The student may know much more about computers than the parents do, and the computer may be considered off limits to the parents while the student is secretive about his computer use, which may involve violent games or Internet research on violence, weapons, or other disturbing subjects."

-This last passage includes the archaic notion that violent video games leads to school shootings.
-The FBI offer three cautions with their guide, 1) No trait or characteristic should be considered in isolation or given more weight than the others, 2) One bad day may not reflect a student's real personality or usual behavior, and 3) Many of these traits and behaviors are seen in adolescents with other, non-violent, issues.

 Daniel Schechter, Clinical Psychiatrist, wrote that for a baby to develop into a troubled adolescent who then turns lethally violent, a convergence of multiple interacting factors must occur, that is "every bit as complicated...as it is for a tornado to form on a beautiful spring day in Kansas".
-Thus, reinforcing the issue that school shooters do not necessarily come from "bad" parents.
-No more than they could come from attentive, educated, negligent, single, married, abusive, or loving parents.
+Thus, reinforcing the issue that school shooters do not necessarily come from "bad" parents, no more than they could come from attentive, educated, negligent, single, married, abusive, or loving parents.

 School bullying

 Dorothy Espelage of the University of Florida observed that 8% of bullying victims become "angry, and aggressively so."
 She added, "They become very angry, they may act out aggressively online.
 They may not hit back, but they definitely ruminate."